 Application & Issuance of Building Permits

 A City permit application is required to be completed and submitted for every application for a building permit.
 Depending on the scope of work and if the job is residential or commercial, the documents needed to process the application may vary.
 Staff has put together permit guides to help the applicant know what documents are needed for review for a specific project.
-All applications should be submitted to the Code Enforcement Department located at City Hall.
+All applications should be submitted to the Community Development Department located at City Hall.
 Applications, forms and guides can be found in the document center.

 Depending on the scope of work, your project may only require a minor review such as a site plan or for larger projects, a detailed comprehensive review may be required.
 All projects that require a Florida Building Code review must have 3 sets of original, signed and sealed engineered plans submitted.
 For submittal requirements for your specific project, please refer to the permit guide found in the Document Center under "applications, forms and fees".